ibm-cloud-docs/hs-crypto/tutorials/db2-pkcs11.md

       1: # The index of the normal user MUST be 1.
         # The name for the normal user.
 For example: "Normal user":
         name: "Normal user"
-        # The 128-bit UUID of the private keystore:
+        # The 128-bit UUID of the private keystore which you created previously
-        tokenspaceID: "63b83625-8830-4223-86e8-0e7c58012daa"
+        tokenspaceID: "<private_keystore_id>"
         iamauth: *defaultiamcredential
       # The anonymous user
-      # This example will not use the anonymous user, but includes the following section for illustration and for syntactical completeness.
       2: # The index of the anonymous user MUST be 2.
         # The name for the anonymous user.
 For example: "Anonymous":
         name: "Anonymous"
-        # The 128-bit UUID of the public keystore:
+        # The public keystore will not be used with this setup.
+        # As this property is syntactically required specify an arbitrary 128-bit UUID here
+        # (it will not be used during runtime), e.g.:
         tokenspaceID: "ac5f8f38-1a26-468f-9a0b-7d6189012d0b"
+        iamauth:
-        iamauth: *defaultiamcredential
+          <<: *defaultiamcredential
+          # Provide the API key for the Anonymous user.
+          apikey: "<anonymous_user_api_key>"
 logging:
   # Set the logging level.
   # The supported levels, in an increasing order of verboseness: 'panic', 'fatal', 'error', 'warning'/'warn', 'info', 'debug', 'trace'.
 The Default value is 'warning'.